-Week 2 (July 8-12, 2019)
+Week 2 (July 5-9, 2021)

+Participants will receive a Certificate of Attendance stating the courses and number of hours completed.
 At the conclusion of the Summer Schools, participants will receive a certificate for the number of hours attended.
 All Barcelona GSE courses require an average of twice the lecture hours for readings, pre-readings and class preparation.
 Interested students should check with their universities to see if these hours are transferable into ECTS credits.

-EUR 1050: Regular Fee
+EUR 1000: Regular Fee

-EUR 650: Reduced Fee
+EUR 600: Reduced Fee

 Multiple course selection, groups and partner discounts are available.